tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 _____

 Although extensive, this tutorial covered only a fraction of all that is required to have a ready-to-be-deployed django project boilerplate.
 Issues like testing, cron jobs, python helpers / utilities, user registration, the django debug toolbar, further security considerations, as well as others that will come along the way, may be worth studying and implementing, depending on the application's needs.

+As far as deployment, that's the next article that I will write.
+Stay tuned.